duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 More about how templates work can be found in the [template overview](https://duck.co/duckduckhack/templates_overview).

+### Notes for Goodie Instant Answers

+Several properties below allow you to specify a *function* datatype, in order to reference a custom handlebars template.
+If you intend to do this in a Goodie Perl file, you must pass the name **as a *string*** in order to work.

 <!-- /summary -->

 - ### `group` *string* [required, unless `item` and `detail` are specified]